are a good way to keep current in your field of interest. Many publishers offer this service for free.

 For Get Contents Alerts (email alert), you will be prompted for a username and password.

 contains Springer journals on many topics.
-An email alert for a journal can be set from the journal's home page on SpringerLink.
+A RSS feed and an email alert for a journal can be set from the journal's home page on SpringerLink.

 Not every article will be readily available for download.
 For more information, go to Finding Documents on this webpage.

 is an interface for many library databases.
 A RSS feed or an email alert can be set up from the Search Results screen by selecting the Share dropdown menu.
 A permanent URL for this search can be selected as well.